miron-boiangiu/a_walk_in_progress/README.md

 * Boiangiu Victor-Miron: Coded the application’s back-end and created the database.
-* Limberea Gabriela: Worked on the app’s back-end and deployed the application with Docker.
+* Limberea Gabriela: Worked on the application's back-end and deployed the application with Docker.
 * Stefan Mihaela: Made the application’s front-end and connected it with the back-end.